KumudSharma93/IMDB-Film-Analysis/README.md

 # Analyzing the Relationship Between IMDB Ratings with Film Indicators: Prediction & Diagnostics

 ## Introduction
-This project investigates the relationship between various film attributes and IMDB ratings, leveraging data from the IMDB film database.
+This project investigates the relationship between various film attributes and IMDB ratings, using data from the IMDB film database.
 The dataset includes factors such as:
 - **Film ID**
 - **Release Year**
 - **Length**